Whakarongo ki te tangi a te manu nei a te mātūī.

 Tuia te taura here i a tāua te tangata

 ki te whaiao ki te ao mārama

 Haumi e, hui e!
 TĀIKI E!

 Listen to the sound of this bird, the

 Weave above and below

 United in our endeavour

 Work-Integrated Learning New Zealand (WILNZ) is a not-for-profit, incorporated society that brings together a network of people involved in Work-Integrated Learning (WIL).
-Until recently we were NZACE.
-We agreed to change our name at our last Annual General Meeting and are in the process of implementing this change at present.

 Our membership includes individuals and institutions around New Zealand who facilitate WIL experiences in many different forms.
 WIL embraces all forms of experiential learning utilized by educational institutions and industry to prepare the next generation of global professionals.
-It can be known by different terminology such as work placements, work-based learning, cooperative education, internships, semester in industry, international co-op exchanges, study abroad, clinical rotations, service learning and community service.
+It can be reflected by different terminology, such as work placements, work-based learning, cooperative education, internships, semester in industry, international co-op exchanges, study abroad, clinical rotations, service learning and community service.

-We bring together our network of colleagues through webinars, discussion forum and online communications.
+We bring together our network of colleagues through webinars, discussions and online communications.
 We support and publish research in WIL and provide guidelines for institutions with WIL programmes.
 We have links with overseas WIL networks.
 We host an annual conference to bring our network together to present research and good practice.